Use PostgreSQL Relational Databases on Ubuntu 8.04 (Hardy)

 This guide has been deprecated and is no longer being maintained.

 The PostgreSQL relational database system is a fast, scalable, and standards-compliant open source database platform.
 This guide will help you install and configure PostgreSQL on Ubuntu 8.04 LTS (Hardy).
-We assume you’ve followed the steps detailed in our getting started guide, and that you’re logged into your Linode as root via SSH.
+We assume you’ve followed the steps detailed in our Setting Up and Securing a Compute Instance, and that you’re logged into your Linode as root via SSH.

 Make sure your package repositories and installed programs are up to date by issuing the following commands: